gate-computer/gate/Capabilities.md

    By default the `/etc/subuid` and `/etc/subgid` files are used to discover appropriate ids for the container configuration (but the uidmap programs are not needed).
 It is also possible to specify ids via Gate config options.

+   If gate-server is started as root in order to gain capabilities, the `server.uid` and `server.gid` config options can be used to change identity after initialization.

 4. Namespace creation can be disabled altogether.
 It is highly unsafe.